ttlion/sdtDBN/README.md

 # How to use the sdtDBN program?

+## Graphical User Interface (GUI) of the sdtDBN program

+While this website explains how to use the sdtDBN program using the command line, there is also a GUI available to use the sdtDBN program.
+Check [https://ttlion.github.io/sdtDBNsGUI/](https://ttlion.github.io/sdtDBNsGUI/), where details on how to use the developed GUI are provided, together with the most recent version of the GUI.

 ## Program usage

 The usage of the sdtDBN program can be found by running: